Top 10 Most Anticipated Upcoming Anime

 ➡️ Why we're waiting for it: After years of constant evolution, My Hero Academia is nearing its conclusion.
 The story of young Deku, his friends, his enemies, and the world of heroes will finally reach some highly anticipated climaxes.

-🗓️ Date / info: Part of the season announced for fall 2025 via Crunchyroll's seasonal line-up.
+🗓️ Date / info: Part of the season announced for Fall 2025 via Crunchyroll's seasonal line-up.

 flashbacks of the biological parents, and that the pace remains good, without unnecessary filler.